-Vipassana is a Pali word, vipasyana in Sanskrit can be translated as „insight” or “clear seeing”, “seeing deeply”.
+Vipassana is a Pali word, vipassana in Sanskrit can be translated as „insight” or “clear seeing”, “seeing deeply”.

 The history goes back centuries.
-20-century vipassana movement is developed by Ledi Sayadaw and U Vimala and popularised by Mahasi Sayadaw, V.R Dhiravamsa, and S.N.
+The 20-century vipassana movement is developed by Ledi Sayadaw and U Vimala and popularized by Mahasi Sayadaw, V.R Dhiravamsa, and S.N.
 Goenka.

-There was two very different aspects of my silent retreat experience.
+There were two very different aspects of my silent retreat experience.

 Learn about Buddhism, practice meditation, being in silent, observing my thoughts.

 Wat Kow Tahm meditation center was developed by the Head Nun, Mae Chee Ahmon, a Thai Buddhist nun for over 50 years ago, to provide a place for international travelers to practice Buddhist Meditation.
 The owner of the retreat center is an elderly lady who inherited a nice old Buddhist Monastery from her relatives.

 The website tells us that retreats are taught by experienced meditation teachers (Thai monk Phra Marut Damchaom) at no charge, and the 10-day English language retreat is held on the 10th to 20th of each month.

 So, I was arriving early (a day before), thinking to avoid the crowd and making sure that I will get the spot.
 I had a small talk (interview) with the lady, who was asking me some questions and then repeating them again and asking me for the payment right away.
 When I say that I am a yoga teacher, she said, maybe you can teach some yoga here, we don’t have a yoga teacher.
 Why not, of course, I said.
 And later she said that she herself will teach yoga on the retreat...hmmm.